elvanja/jenkins-gitlab-hook-plugin/README.md

   * copy the template project
   * set the branch to be built on that project to the commit branch
   * build the new project

-# TODO describe deleting of feature branches projects

-* in case Gitlab is triggering the deletetion of a branch
-  * delete the appropriate project

-Notes:

-* for branch comparison, it will take into account both the branch definition and the strategy (this is different from the original notifyCommit)
-* the project must be enabled
-* you don't have to setup polling for the project

 ### Notify commit hook